mickymacirl/CI-P2-Fruit/README.md

 ## Footer Link Validation

-The footer was tested so that when a user clicks on the link for GitPod and Adobe Dreamweaver, the page should should open in a new browser window.
+The footer was tested so that when a user clicks on the link for GitPod and Adobe Dreamweaver, the page should open in a new browser window.

 **Test Steps:**